juanjo255/MITNANEX/README.md

  ## Testing <a name = "testing"></a>

 So far, it has only been tested on Fungi.
-For animals and plant I think it would required some adjustments.
+For animals and plant I think it would require some adjustments.

 The following datasets were retrieved from the NCBI.
 Assembled with MITNANEX and validated with blastn against the NCBI.
 All of then got 100% query with identity >99%.